🏡

 A gallery wall in the entryway

 Focal points help organize the room and give the eye a place to rest — but if they feel too different from room to room, the home can feel disjointed.
-Keep your design vision in mind so focal points enhance harmony rather than distract from it.
+Keep your design vision in mind so that focal points enhance harmony rather than distract from it.

 🧩 5.
 Balance Contrast and Consistency